 Within-array normalization

-This option is only available for two color mircroarrays and normalizes the log2 ratios of expression of the red and green channel signals so that the average log2-ratio is zero.
+This option is only available for two color microarrays and normalizes the log2 ratios of expression of the red and green channel signals so that the average log2-ratio is zero.
 This is again based on the assumption that most of the genes do not show differential expression in a given experiment.
 The options available will be described in the following:

 “median” – Simply subtracts the median from the calculated M values.